L1FE0FJ4Y/Life_Satisfaction_Linear_Reg/README.md

 ##Run on the Google Colab

-#Examine life satisfaction with South and North Korea
+#Examine life satisfaction between South and North Korea